Set up test impact analysis Beta

 Analyze impacted tests as a non-blocking job in the same workflow

 This approach runs analysis concurrently with the rest of your workflow jobs.
-It can be helpful in reducing overall workflow time if analyzing tests takes longer than running tests.
+It can reduce overall workflow time if analyzing tests takes longer than running tests.

 # .circleci/config.yml